cta-sst-1m/CTS/cts_acs/README.md

 # Instalation
 ## requirements
-ACS must be installed (that is the case on SST1M_server and PDP_server).
+* ACS must be installed (that is the case on SST1M_server and PDP_server).
+* the OpcUa server must be running while the

 ## compilation
 run the activate_ACS bash function: